external-mirrors/buffybox/README.md

 $ unl0kr --help
 Usage: unl0kr [OPTION]

+Unl0kr values the CRYPTTAB_TRIED variable.
+Upon completion, the entered password is printed to STDOUT.
+All other output happens on STDERR.

 Mandatory arguments to long options are mandatory for short options too.
-  -c, --config=PATH      Locaton of the main config file.
-Defaults to
-                         /etc/unl0kr.conf.
-  -C, --config-override  Location of the config override file.
-Values in
+  -C, --config-override     Path to a config override file.
+Can be supplied
-                         this file override values for the same keys in the main config file.
-If specified multiple times, the values from consecutive files will be merged in order.
-  -g, --geometry=NxM     Force a display size of N horizontal times M
-                         vertical pixels
+                            multiple times.
+Config files are merged in the following order:
+                            * /etc/unl0kr.conf
+                            * /etc/unl0kr.conf.d/* (alphabetically)
-  -d  --dpi=N            Overrides the DPI
-  -h, --help             Print this message and exit -v, --verbose          Enable more detailed logging output on STDERR -V, --version          Print the unl0kr version and exit
+                            * Override files (in supplied order) -g, --geometry=NxM[@X,Y]  Force a display size of N horizontal times M vertical pixels, offset horizontally by X pixels and vertically by Y pixels -d  --dpi=N               Override the display's DPI value -h, --help                Print this message and exit -v, --verbose             Enable more detailed logging output on STDERR -V, --version             Print the unl0kr version and exit
 ```

 For an example configuration file, see [unl0kr.conf].